fluencelabs/fldist-deprecated/README.md

 npm run cli --help
 ```

+Air scripts examples is in `scripts_examples` direcotory

+## Distribute basic services to Fluence network

 From console you can call
 ```shell
 npm run cli distribute
 ```

-Air scripts examples is in `scripts_examples` direcotory

 In browser, open console, and call `await distribute()`;